-Best practice for your store listing
+Best practices for your store listing

 Your app or game's store listing is the first thing a user sees when they browse or search Google Play for their next great app or game experience.

 High-quality and policy-compliant store listings help to establish user trust, which benefits the entire Google Play developer community.
 This article discusses some common issues and best practices related to Google Play’s store listing policies.
 It doesn’t represent an exhaustive view of our policies.
-For a complete list, see Google Play Developer Policy Center.
+For a complete list, see the Google Play Developer Policy Center.

 Guidance for creating compliant app descriptions and elements